Contabo VPS Setup: How to Buy and Setup Contabo VPS and Install Ubuntu or Image of Your Choice

 3. Storage Type

-If you want to have bigger storage, you can choose 400GB SSD.
-But I always prefer NVMe SSDs because it is much faster.
+If you want to have bigger storage, you can choose a 200GB SSD.
+But I always prefer NVMe SSDs because they are much faster.

 4. Image

-In this part, you can choose your preferred operating system you want to install on your VPS.
-Contabo has plethora of images to choose from.
-From Linux, Unix and Windows with the latest version!
+In this section, you can select your preferred operating system to install on your VPS.
+Contabo has a plethora of images to choose from.
+From Linux, Unix, and Windows with the latest version!
 You can also upload your own image.

 Likewise, Contabo has commercial control panels to choose from.
 If you’re new to web hosting control panels, you can try cPanel or Plesk.